TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 -->We'll be setting up the necessary infrastructure and configuring essential tools in this phase

-We've provisioned an EC2 instance using Terraform, incorporating the necessary user data, and on this VM, we've **_installed Jenkins, SonarQube, and Trivy,_** --> establishing the base for our CI/CD pipeline and security assessments.
+We've provisioned an EC2 instance using Terraform (`updated_main.tf`), incorporating the necessary user data --> `install.sh` , and on this VM, we've **_installed Jenkins, SonarQube, and Trivy,_** --> establishing the base for our CI/CD pipeline and security assessments.
 Next, we've **_configured Jenkins Plugin Installations_**, --> Aid in integrating Jenkins with other CI/CD tools in our pipeline

 ### _Quick Segregation on the kind of plugins we've used:-_